 - Complaints received by the OPCC are referred to Cleveland Police and Crime Panel.

 - The OPCC co-operates with the panel in relation to handling of any such complaint in accordance with the Panel’s policies and procedures.

 - The Chief Executive can discuss concerns about ethics and standards with members of the public in respect of the PCC or the OPCC.
 She also works with Cleveland Police and Crime Panel in the event of any such concern involving a complaint against the PCC.

 From 29 October 2019, the number of complaints received against the PCC is SIX.

-The Police and Crime Panel has produced an Annual Report to report on their work over a 12-month period.
+The Police and Crime Panel produces an Annual Report to report on their work over a 12-month period.